 The main building of the Temple of Heaven is circular, symbolizing the sky and universe; the main hall is covered with blue glazed tiles, symbolizing the blue sky.
 The Temple of Heaven has six heavenly gates.
 The Vermilion Steps Bridge connects the main buildings, such as the Circular Mound Altar, the Imperial Vault of Heaven, and the Hall of Prayer for Good Harvests.
 The Vermilion Steps Bridge, also called Shinto or God’s walkway, is 60 meters long, 29 meters wide, and 1 meter high at the south end.
 It slowly ascends from south to north, symbolizing how the road connects with the heavenly palace.

 The Circular Mound Altar was the place where the emperor held a ceremony to worship Heaven.
 The circular mound has three floors, each with nine steps.
-The number of countertops on each level to the stone steps, slabs, and pillars of the altar are in nonuplets, through the repeated application of the “nine” to emphasize Heaven’s supremacy.
+The number of countertops on each level to the stone steps, slabs, and pillars of the altar is in nonuplets, through the repeated application of the “nine” to emphasize Heaven’s supremacy.

 Standing on the Circular Mound Altar, the wide-open view makes people seem to be able to touch the sky with their hands and feet off the ground as if walking in the air.
 Speaking on the Heaven Heart Stone on the Circular Mound Altar in a soft voice is greatly amplificated, helping people communicate with the heavens.